About Polaris

 The Undergraduate Residential Summer Access (URSA) Program

-The URSA Program is a two-week residential early-arrival program for incoming under-represented students interested in Physics and/or Astronomy.
+The URSA Program is a two-week residential early-arrival program for incoming students who have had less access to Physics and/or Astronomy.
 During URSA, students are introduced to OSU’s campus, participate in cohort-building activities and social events with peers, engage with interactive lessons and workshops, and complete a mini group-project.

 URSA takes place during the first few weeks of August prior to the Fall semester.
 For more information about URSA, including how to apply, follow the link to the URSA page.